tbrowne5/tbrowne5/README.md

 Hey there 👋 glad you've stumbled upon my corner of GitHub.
 I'm just a guy who likes **Machine Learning** and **Artificial Intelligence** development.
 My primary work has been in the field of genetic engineering and general biologcal data analysis, so that's most of what you'll find here.
 That being said, I hope to be making public some of my side projects soon!

+## 🌟 About Me

+- 💻 I'm a PhD candidate in biochemistry with specializations in machine learning and scientific computing
+- 🤖 I enjoy working on projects that involve novel methologies, ML architectures, and transfer learning
+- 🌱 In my spare time I love the outdoors, volunteering as a medic, playing guitar, and Pathfinder 1e

 🔧 Some of the things I tend to use...

 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)